Woodworking hand tools for beginners

 Using Marking Gauges

-In general, hold the marking gauge with a light grip and let the sharp edge or point cut the line.
+Hold the marking gauge with a light grip and let the sharp edge or point cut the line.
 Set the point or knife long enough to mark; apply lateral pressure to keep the fence against the wood.

 Scribing is one pass, then two prevents making two lines due to slight movement in the gauge during the second pass.
 Sharpen the tool when dull for effectiveness and efficiency.